 If a man is not inspired enough to chase you, making yourself “scarce” only makes you “forgettable” (too quickly) and interchangeable (for someone more inspiring).
 But if you’ve created very strong “emotions”, those emotions keep the pleasant feelings he associates with you alive in his memory.
 He can relive the pleasant feelings when you are not around.
 The stronger the emotion, the more lasting the memory, and the more lasting the memory the stronger the attraction towards you.

 5. Speaking up and asking for more, in say, a casual dating relationship or asking to meet in person if you’ve been chatting with him online is making it happen.

-If you have to fight to break down his resistance, the mere fact that there is resistance in the first place is a red flag signal.
+If you have to fight to break down his resistance; the fact that there is resistance in the first place is a red flag.
 If you feel that you are THE ONLY ONE working too hard (and he is not doing much) to make the relationship work you’ve already seen what the future looks like.